Welcome! Thank you for choosing CAPS for your care.

-Following their brief screening, students may be asked to attend an intake appointment at CAPS.
-This is an in-person meeting that lasts 90 minutes.
-During this meeting, the student will complete a questionnaire and a therapist will meet with them to discuss their needs.
-The student and therapist will consider possible ways to address the student’s concerns.
-This may include a recommendation to engage in group or individual therapy at CAPS, assistance with a community provider connection, and/or receiving a referral for a psychiatric evaluation.
+Following your initial phone assessment, you may be asked to attend* an intake appointment at CAPS.
+This meeting will last about 90 minutes.
+During this meeting, you will complete a questionnaire and a therapist will meet with you to discuss your needs.
+You and your therapist will consider possible ways to address your concerns.
+These may include a recommendation to engage in group or individual therapy at CAPS, assistance in connecting with a community provider, and/or a referral for a psychiatric evaluation.

 * Appointments will be virtual in spring 2021.